peeterjoot/julia/HarmonicBalance/README.txt

       Parse the netlist file and return the time domain MNA equation matrices and an encoding of any non-linear elements.

+   FourierMatrixComplex.jl

+      Compute the "Small F" Fourier matrix for the discrete Fourier transform.

+      (FIXME: Should use FFT instead)

 -------------------------------------------------------------------

 STARTED: